markshapiro/graphql-db-projection/README.md

             .find({ postedBy: root.id }, mongoProjection).toArray();
       },

-      // if posts data is outside of this object and you don't
+      // if data of user post collection is outside of this object
-      // need any fields for this, will omit this field:
+      // and you don't need any fields for this, will omit this field:
       projection: []
     }
   },